Baby Acne Is Mild Acne That Develops in Some Newborn Babies Because of Hormone Fluctuations after Birth

 - Family history: A family history of acne or of elevated male hormone levels makes a child more likely to develop baby acne.

 - Certain skin bacteria: Having a type of fungi called Malassezia in the skin pores might trigger inflammation (redness, swelling, and soreness) in the baby’s skin, causing baby acne.
-However, this theory is controversial since not all babies with baby acne have this type of fungi.2,5 Still, if a baby develops a large number of acne lesions, a doctor may prescribe an antifungal cream to see whether this helps to manage the acne.6
+However, this theory is controversial since not all babies with baby acne have this type of fungi.2,7 Still, if a baby develops a large number of acne lesions, a doctor may prescribe an antifungal cream, such as 2% ketonazole cream, to see whether this helps to manage the acne.5,8

 What Does Baby Acne Look Like?